 What is Bi-Directional Static Load Testing?

-Bi-directional load testing (BDSLT) has been the premier static axial load test method employed around the world for decades.
-LTC specializes in BDSLT testing.
+LTC specializes in bi-directional static load testing (BDSLT), considered the premier static axial load test method employed around the world for decades.
 Deep foundations often carry with them uncertainties and risk.
-Full scale load testing can mitigate that risk.
+Full scale load testing mitigates this risk.
 Thanks in large part to LTC, this can now be done inexpensively.
-Bi-directional testing was not allows around.
-Traditional top load testing used to be the only option.
+Before the advent of BDSLT, traditional top load testing was the only option.

-ASTM first published ASTM D-1143 in 1950.
+ASTM first published ASTM D1143/D1143M-20 in 1950 and the last update was in 2020.
 The standard covered static load testing of deep foundations.
 Top-load, or compressive load testing as it is often called, involves building multiple reaction shafts (typically four) with a test shaft at the center.
 A large reaction frame is then constructed to connect all the elements together.
 The reaction shafts resist or oppose the forces created when the test shaft is pushed down.
 As test loads surpass 500 tons or so these reaction systems can become cumbersome, expensive and potentially unsafe.

-More problematic, larger drilled shafts and other foundation elements such as barrettes or LBEs (slurry walls) were growing in capacity as engineers pushed design and efficiency to the limit.
-These shafts were difficult or impossible to test.
+More problematic, larger drilled shafts and other foundation elements such as barrettes or LBEs (barrettes) have grown in size and capacity as engineers have pushed design and efficiency to the limit.
+These elements are difficult or impossible to test.
+T using conventional means.
 The practical limit of a top-down load test is still debated.
-But 10,000 to 16,000 kip load tests have been performed.
-They are rare and expensive.
-They are also somewhat recent.
+10,000 to 16,000 kip load tests have been performed, but they are rare, and expensive.

 In the field, the LTA is mechanically connected to a reinforced steel cage or beam to lock it in place within the foundation.
 Once the foundation element concrete or grout attains sufficient strength (usually after a week and to around 3,000 to 4,000 psi) the load test is performed.